edumserrano/webpack-module-federation-with-angular/README.md

-# A guide to Webpack module federation using Angular
+# A guide to Webpack Module Federation using Angular

 - [Description](#description)
 - [Code demos](#code-demos)